Teahouse Treks

 Cost Excludes

-• Extra hotel nights caused by early arrival, late departure, road delay, flight delay, or weather condition
+• Extra hotel nights caused by early arrival, late departure, road delay, or weather condition More Info

-• Additional cost caused by landslide, rain, snow, political strike, road blockage, or natural events
+• Additional cost caused by landslide, snow, political strike, road blockage, flight delay, or natural events More Info

 • Any cost not mentioned in the Cost Includes section